 Tagar is nervine, sedative, antispasmodic, carminative, laxative, hypotensive, anxiolytic, and aromatic.
 It is used in insomnia, panic attacks, and lack of concentration caused by high Vata, and Kapha.
 It is an herb more suitable for high Vata, and Kapha Prakriti.

 Tagar Side effects

-In few cases, unexpected stimulation including restlessness and palpitation (sensation of fast or irregular heartbeat) has been experienced by a small percentage of people after long-term consumption.
-Some liver problems in rare cases have also been associated with valerian use.
+In a few cases, unexpected stimulation including restlessness, and palpitation (sensation of fast or irregular heartbeat) has been experienced by a small percentage of people after long-term consumption.
+Some the liver problems in rare cases have also been associated with valerian use.